MicrosoftDocs/entra-docs/docs/identity-platform/includes/registration/quickstart-register-app.md

 Credentials are used by [confidential client applications](../../msal-client-applications.md) that access a web API.
 Examples of confidential clients are web apps, other web APIs, or service-type and daemon-type applications.
 Credentials allow your application to authenticate as itself, requiring no interaction from a user at runtime.

 You can add certificates, client secrets (a string), or federated identity credentials as credentials to your confidential client app registration.
-Itis 'recommended to use certificates from a trusted certificate authority (CA) where possible
+It's  recommended to use certificates from a trusted certificate authority (CA) where possible.

 :::image type="content" source="../../media/quickstart-register-app/portal-05-app-reg-04-credentials.png" alt-text="Screenshot of the Microsoft Entra admin center, showing the Certificates and secrets pane in an app registration." lightbox="../../media/quickstart-register-app/portal-05-app-reg-04-credentials.png":::